 So I was at a bit of a loss as to what to do.
 When suddenly it occurred to me that I was in a city on the other side of the world and I could do whatever I liked!

-I returned to the hostel so happy that I’d made the effort to go out by myself, which is something I would never have done back at home.
+I returned to my hostel so happy that I’d made the effort to go out by myself, which is something I would never have done back at home.

 So if you’re travelling solo on Valentine’s Day and struggling to decide what to do, here’s some ideas: